On this page

 4. Examples of incidents that may be adjudicated by letter include, but are not limited to minor violations of the Room and Board Agreement and other Residential Life Policies, such as noise and prohibited items.

-3) Conduct Review Meeting
+Conduct Review Meeting

 1. Notice to Respondent(s) of alleged charges along with date, time, and location of the Conduct Review Meeting.

-2. The Conduct Review Meeting will be an individual meeting between the respondent(s) and a conduct officer to provide evidence, testimonies, and any relevant information that may be pertinent to the allegations and determine the facts of the incident reported.
-In certain situations, the Procedural Coordinator will allow for the Conduct Officer to meet with more than one respondent during the same Conduct Review Meeting.
+2. The Conduct Review Meeting will be an individual meeting between the Respondent(s) and a Conduct Officer to provide evidence, testimonies, and any relevant information that may be pertinent to the allegations and determine the facts of the incident reported.
+In certain situations, the Procedural Coordinator will allow for the Conduct Officer to meet with more than one Respondent during the same Conduct Review Meeting.

-3. The Conduct Officer is responsible for providing a summary of the Conduct Review Meeting including a brief statement of the facts, findings from the Conduct Review Meeting (responsible or not responsible) and any sanctions that have been issued.
+3. The Conduct Officer is responsible for providing a summary of the Conduct Review Meeting including a brief statement of the facts, findings from the Conduct Review Meeting (responsible or not responsible), and any sanctions that have been issued.

-1. If a responsible finding is determined, past violations of the Community Standards and the Honor Code, and any sanctions, may be considered in determining current sanctions.
+1. If a responsible finding is determined, past violations of the Community Standards and/or the Honor Code and any prior sanctions may be considered in determining current sanctions.
+The student will be responsible for completing all assigned sanctions, and failure to do so may result in additional student conduct action.

 4. The outcome of the Conduct Review Meeting will be made part of the student’s student conduct record and maintained by the Procedural Coordinator.
+The complainant, if involved in the process, will be notified of the finding and any sanctions that directly impact their experience at the College.

-4. Failure to cooperate with the College’s investigation of a reported violation may result in student conduct action, up to and including suspension and expulsion from the College.
+6. Failure to cooperate with the College’s investigation of a reported violation may result in student conduct action, up to and including suspension and expulsion from the College.

-8. Information learned during a Conduct Review Meeting or in the course of an investigation may result in the College modifying the reported violation(s) originally presented to the student.
-In those situations, the College will determine if it is necessary to conduct an additional or follow-up Conduct Review Meeting in order to determine if the student is responsible for the violation(s) as reported originally and as subsequently modified.
+10. Information learned during a Conduct Review Meeting or in the course of an investigation may result in the College modifying the reported violation(s) originally presented to the student.
+In those situations, the College will determine if it is necessary to conduct an additional or follow-up Conduct Review Meeting in order to determine if the Respondent is responsible for the violation(s) as reported originally and as subsequently modified.

-9. For Conduct Review Meetings, involving Student Organizations:
+11. For Conduct Review Meetings, involving Student Organizations:

 1. Review of allegations of misconduct of individual student members will be determined under the Community Standards prior to the determination of Student Organization alleged violations.

 2. The Student Organization must designate one representative for the Student Organization by written notice to the Procedural Coordinator or designee within 3 days of being sent notice of alleged violations of the Community Standards.
-The designated representative will represent the Student Organization during the student Conduct Process.
+The designated representative will represent the Student Organization during the Student Conduct Process.

 3. The designated representative for the Student Organization is required to notify the advisor of Student Organization of any alleged violations of the Community Standards and any sanctions imposed.

-4) College Hearing Board
+College Hearing Board

-1. The College Hearing Board is a hearing body, with positions elected by the student body, appointed by the Student Senate, and the faculty, charged with adjudicating alleged misconduct that violates the Community Standards.
+1. The College Hearing Board is a hearing body, with student positions elected by the student body, appointed by the Student Senate, and faculty and staff appointed by the Dean of Students Office, charged with adjudicating alleged misconduct that violates the Community Standards.
+The College Hearing Board does not hear any allegations of Sexual or Gender-based Misconduct.

-2. College Hearing Board Review Meetings are a formal meeting between a respondent and the College Hearing Board to determine if a violation has occurred based on the preponderance of the evidence, and issue the appropriate sanctions(s).
-College Hearing Board Review Meetings typically following the following steps outlined below:
+2. A College Hearing Board Review Meeting is a formal meeting between a Respondent and the College Hearing Board to determine if a violation has occurred based on the preponderance of the evidence and issue the appropriate sanctions(s).
+The Procedural Coordinator or designee will determine whether the formal process will be managed by a Conduct Review Meeting or a College Hearing Board Review Meeting.
+College Hearing Board Review Meetings typically follow the following steps outlined below:

-3. The Chair of the College Hearing Board is responsible for providing a summary of the College Hearing Board Review Meeting to the Procedural Coordinator including a brief statement of the facts, findings from the College Hearing Board Review Meeting (responsible or not responsible) and any sanctions that have been issued.
+3. The Chair of the College Hearing Board is responsible for providing a summary of the College Hearing Board Review Meeting to the Procedural Coordinator, including a brief statement of the facts, findings from the College Hearing Board Review Meeting (responsible or not responsible), and any sanctions that have been issued.

 1. If a responsible finding is determined, past violations of the Community Standards and the Honor Code, and any sanctions, may be considered in determining current sanctions.
+The Respondent will be responsible for completing all assigned sanctions, and failure to do so may result in additional Student Conduct action.

-3. The purpose of the College Hearing Board Review Meeting is to offer the student an opportunity to inform the College, verbally or through a written statement, of any facts they believe should be considered in determining whether they are responsible for a reported violation and if they are, what sanctions may be appropriate.
+3. The purpose of the College Hearing Board Review Meeting is to offer the Respondent an opportunity to inform the College, verbally or through a written statement, of any facts they believe should be considered in determining whether they are responsible for a reported violation and if they are, what sanctions may be appropriate.

-6. The student can provide the Procedural Coordinator, or designee with names of witnesses with relevant information, and/or documents or information to be reviewed that pertain to the alleged violation.
+5. The Respondent can provide the Procedural Coordinator, or designee with names of witnesses with relevant information, and/or documents or information to be reviewed that pertain to the alleged violation.
+This information must be provided to the Procedural Coordinator more than 48 hours prior to the College Hearing Board Review Meeting to allow for review of the information or interviews to take place prior to the College Hearing Board Review Meeting.
 Other students with whom the College wishes to speak are expected to be truthful and participate as requested.
-The Procedural Coordinator may impose limits upon the number of witnesses and the amount of information that may be introduced where the conduct officer determines that the proffered information is cumulative, redundant or immaterial.
+The Procedural Coordinator may impose limits upon the number of witnesses and the amount of information that may be introduced where the Procedural Coordinator determines that the proffered information is cumulative, redundant, or immaterial.

 C. Determination of Facts Relative to an Alleged Violation